robotology-playground/GYM/README.md

 The **GYM** tutorial assumes some basic knowledge about:

 * C++: the **GYM** supports only C++ language and it uses some features (like smart pointers ) from C++ 11.
 * YARP (Yet Another Robot Platform): **GYM** is a piece of software built upon YARP.
-It can be seen as a "middleware" between YARP and the code of your task.
+It can be seen as a "middleware" between YARP and the code of your module.

 GYM design
 --------------
 **GYM** is composed by two main components:

-* a template class called **generic_module** derived from YARP _RFModule_ that represents a low-rate thread used to supervise the life cycle of an internal control thread(described below).
+* a template class called **generic_module** / **control_module** derived from YARP _RFModule_ that represents a low-rate thread used to supervise the life cycle of an internal control thread(described below).
-* a class called **generic_thread** derived from YARP _RateThread_ that represents an high-rate control thread.
+* a class called **generic_thread** / **control_thread** derived from YARP _RateThread_ that represents an high-rate control thread.

+The generic module/thread are used for general purpose modules (e.g. perception modules); the control module/thread instead are used to control the robot.

 In order to use the **GYM** you simply have to inherit from this two classes: in the image below you can see an overview of the **GYM** design when we define two classes called **MyModule** and **MyThread** respectively derived from **generic_module** (with MyThread class as template argument) and **generic_thread**.